hyperledger/indy-hipe/text/0149-rich-schema-schema/README.md

 Rich Schema properties follow the generic template defined in [Rich Schema Common](https://github.com/hyperledger/indy-hipe/tree/master/text/0120-rich-schemas-common#how-rich-schema-objects-are-stored-on-the-ledger).

-Rich Schema's `content` field is a JSON-LD with the following fields:
+Rich Schema's `content` field is a JSON-LD-serialized string with the following fields:

 #### @id
 A rich schema must have an `@id` property.
 The value of this property must